modular/modular/KGEN/docs/public/programming-manual.md

 ```

 Note how ownership of the value is transferred between various values that own
-it, using the postfix-`^` ‘consume’ operator to destroy a previous binding.
-If
+it, using the postfix-`^` "transfer" operator, which destroys a previous
-you are familiar with C++, the simple way to think about the consume operator is
+binding and transfer ownership to a new constant.
+If you are familiar with C++,
-like `std::move`, but in this case, we can see that it is able to move things
+the simple way to think about the transfer operator is like `std::move`, but in
-without resetting them to a state that can be destroyed: in C++, if your move
+this case, we can see that it is able to move things without resetting them to
-operator failed to change the old value’s `fd` instance, it would get closed
+a state that can be destroyed: in C++, if your move operator failed to change
-twice.
+the old value’s `fd` instance, it would get closed twice.

 Mojo tracks the liveness of values and allows you to define custom move
 constructors.
 This is rarely needed, but extremely powerful when it is.
 For